moonsat/React-Native-Paystack/README.md

 A super simple and lightweight react-native package for accepting payments using paystack.
 Doesn't require any form of linking, just install and start using.

 ## Installation
-Add React-Native-Paystack-Popup to your project by running;
+Add React-Native-Paystack-Popup to your project by running:

 npm install react-native-paystack-popup